Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: Hold down buttons to keep corresponding abilities activated.
 Cooldown starts after the player lets go of the buttons.
 			"Human Mode"				"1"

+			// The ability can only activate in open areas.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Open Areas Only"			"0"

 			// The ability is only effective toward human survivors.
 			// Note: This setting can be overridden for specific players.
 			// --